Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-02.md

 ### [D02T03: DevConf Track: Build, test, deliver latest and safest container images effortlessly](https://rootconf.talkfunnel.com/devconf-2017/86-build-test-deliver-latest-and-safest-container-ima) by [@rtnpro](https://twitter.com/rtnpro)
 I joined in pretty late on this talk, the only info I could garner was that CentOS has built a [Container Delivery Pipeline](https://github.com/CentOS/container-pipeline-service) with built-in security checks and open-sourced it.

-At my work, we already have something similar with wercker as the CI pipeline and Dockerhub as both registry and vulnerability assessment.
+At my work, we already have something similar with wercker as the CI pipeline and Dockerhub as both the registry and vulnerability assessor.

 {{<tweet 862901857894649857>}}

 ### [D02T04: Capacity planning for your data stores](https://rootconf.talkfunnel.com/2017/65-capacity-planning-for-your-data-stores) by [@bytebot](https://twitter.com/bytebot)
 Colin's talks were almost always of the more informative ones by any measure.
 This one did not disappoint too.

 He talked at length about MySQL Percona clusters and the [new monitoring tool](https://pmmdemo.percona.com/) they had come up with.

 It dealt in depth about MySQL/MariaDB shard management, and dabbled in how [ProxySQL](http://www.proxysql.com/blog/releasing-proxysql-140) can help one in boosting MySQL performance for orgs.